 Read Langenbach was appointed to the LCLT Board in April 2011.
 Read and Marianne own a portion of the TJ Blake Farm on Fisherman’s Bay Road, South of Cross Road.
 They have been coming to Lopez on a weekend basis for over 35 years.
 Read is a partner in the Seattle law firm of Cable, Langenbach, Kinerk & Bauer, LLP, where his practice focuses on real estate and business law.
 He is a graduate of Dartmouth College and Harvard Law School.
 Read has served in the past as Chair of LCLT Board, and also gives his service to the Camp Nor’wester Board.
 Read generously contributes his legal work to LCLT and through his guidance LCLT has created documents that assure the assets owned by low-income community members will be secure for generations to come.

-Scott Finley, Vice Chair, grew up in Whatcom County, where he helped in the family grocery store, which also served as the local community center.
+Scott Finley grew up in Whatcom County, where he helped in the family grocery store, which also served as the local community center.
 He and his wife Ande have had a dream of moving to Lopez since they first camped at Spencer Spit thirty years ago.
 The dream was finally realized in 2009 when they built a home and planted a garden at Cape St. Mary.
 They have four daughters and three grandchildren who love the island and come to visit often.

 After earning his BA in anthropology from Western Washington University, Scott has worked on Indian reservations, with a mental health facility, in television and photo-journalism, public housing, community development and building science.
 In 1984, he founded Atmosphere, Inc., an energy retrofit contracting company and since then, has become a nationally recognized leader in the industry with his integrated approach to energy, indoor environment, comfort and durability in green building retrofit and design.
 He has served on the Governor’s Task Force on Rural Development and was one of the architects of Seattle’s Healthy Homes Initiative and the Mayor’s Green Building Task Force.
 Since coming to Lopez, Scott has done volunteer work for the Historical Society, Locavores and Community Trails Network.“Wherever I have lived, community has been a vital part of my life.
 The work of LCLT to preserve land, housing and agriculture is at the core of a healthy community.
 I am excited to have a part in this important work.”

-Born and raised in the Seattle area, Eleanor Parks has been visiting Lopez Island since early childhood and exploring the island by sailboat and bike.
+Eleanor Parks, Secretary, born and raised in the Seattle area, has been visiting Lopez Island since early childhood and exploring the island by sailboat and bike.
 In 2008, Eleanor and her husband, Will, purchased a cabin on island and they have been part time residents ever since.
 When not on Lopez, Eleanor stays busy in Seattle as a partner in Brekke Properties, a commercial real estate company.
 She is a Certified Sustainable Building Advisor, a LEED Green Associate and holds a bachelor’s degree from the University of Washington.
 Eleanor contacted LCLT after learning about the Common Ground project.
 She was inspired by the various LCLT’s projects and wanted to be part of LCLT’s innovative work in preserving the unique character and natural beauty of Lopez.

 If you are interested in serving on our Board, please contact us for an application.